Construction and the Built Environment

 Carpentry and Joinery, Apprenticeship

-You’ll learn about first and second fixing operations, and erecting structural carcasses (site carpentry).
-We will also work with you to develop your English and maths skills to the level that most employers in the construction industries are looking for.
+You will attend College for one day a week to learn the theoretical side of your trade.
+You will learn about first and second fixing operations and erecting structural carcasses (site carpentry).
+We will also work with you to develop your English and maths skills to the level that most employers in the construction industry are looking for.

 How will I be assessed?